Did You Know

 Northern Arizona University is unique in its mission to become the leading university serving Native Americans.
 The Office of Native American Initiatives (ONAI) was established to make this mission a reality.
 ONAI seeks to make a substantial and enduring contribution to a new era in American Indian self-determination by:

-- partnering with Native American communities
+- partnering with Native American/Indigenous communities

 - collaborating with tribal colleges and universities